rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  But it's only in September of 2017 that a doctor finally gives shape to what Diane's daughters sort of both knew and couldn't see.
 *  I couldn't get a hold of mom and was worried about her.
 *  And I got a phone call from Denzel that said mom was in the hospital.
-*  He didn't think it was a good idea to have her go to the hospital.
+*  He didn't think it was her heart.
+*  They weren't sure.
 *  Denzel had taken Diane to the emergency room because she felt short of breath.
 *  And at the hospital, she was given a cognitive test.
 *  She scored poorly.
-She didn't know the name of the president, for instance.
+*  She didn't know the name of the president, for instance.
 *  I decided, you know what, I'm going back to Iowa and I got a plane ticket.
 *  Chris actually got a plane ticket too, but I got back there before Chris.
 *  So I went to the hospital, met with mom.